-In this episode I interview my mother!
+In this audio, I interview my mother!
 She agreed to be my first guest and to talk about her experience of pregnancy and birthing in the 70’s.
 I highly, highly recommend talking to your mother or an elder you are close to about their birthing experience.
 We share so much and some women have NEVER TOLD THESE STORIES.
 Give them a chance to.
 So much is different these days and yet so much is the same.
 It’s a fascinating look at the common bonds that having babies create across generations.

 And Thank God for her and for the women who blazed a trail so we now have things like lactation consultants and pelvic floor PT’s and paternity leave and birthing options.